 The only worse thing about the lack of a forecast is making the wrong one.
 Forecasts shape strategies; thus, it’s crucial organizations get the real picture.
 Using a centralized database, ERP lends to a company’s disparate business solutions, a standardized process, ultimately enhancing data integrity.

 ERP reporting tools use advanced filters and analytics to sift data for inconsistencies.
 Features of ERP software like deduplication also ensures data is updated and duplicate-free.
 With data integrity intact, managers can generate reports with realistic forecasts.
 Similarly, estimates are within a sensible range of outcomes.

 Moreover, advanced ERP solutions with business intelligence tools use machine learning and predictive algorithm that allow users to dig deep into big data.
 Companies with complex data sources can leverage ERP for hidden insights and gain a competitive edge.

 A company can also leverage ERP to cut down costs.
-When processes are streamlined and key metrics are closely monitored, disruptions, delays and breakdowns are anticipated or its impact better managed.
+When processes are streamlined and key metrics are closely monitored, disruptions, delays, and breakdowns are anticipated, and their impact better managed.

 Manufacturing and distribution are especially vulnerable to disruption.
-But with ERP allowing production, engineering, customer service and other business units to work closely together using real-time data, resolving sudden problems is faster.
-Operating costs are kept within budget.
+But with ERP allowing production, engineering, customer service, and other business units to work closely together using real-time data, resolving sudden problems is faster.
+Operating costs are also kept within budget.

-To add to these, ERP software providers often takes care of patches, gives regular updates, and handles troubleshooting in case of technical problems.
+To add to these, ERP software providers often take care of patches, give regular updates, and handles troubleshooting in case of technical problems.
 This means you don’t have to worry about maintenance costs.

 ERP can be fully integrated or customized to specific processes.
 A typical ERP system covers key business processes and consists of the following modules: